East Potomac Park Golf Course

-Construction of the courses

-Looking south along the Blue Course fairway at the Red Course fairway in 2013.
+History

 A municipal golf course in East Potomac Park was first proposed in February 1911, just as East Potomac Park itself was nearing completion.
 The Washington Chamber of Commerce made a formal request of the U.S. Army Corps of Engineers in March 1913 to build a course, and the Corps gave its approval a month later.
 But these plans were put on hold due to World War I. Temporary barracks for soldiers were built on the land, and the remaining space used for victory gardens.
 But with the end of the war in sight, the Corps revived plans to build a golf course.
 By March 1919, construction on a nine-hole course was well under way.
 The course opened on March 15, 1921.
 President Warren G. Harding was one of the first golfers to play the course.

 Between 1921 and 1922, a five-hole course was opened, and in the fall of 1922 four more holes were opened to bring the total to 18 holes.
 Another nine holes opened on May 30, 1925.

 Aerial view of East Potomac Golf Links from the south end of Hains Point (1935).

 Like all but one golf course in Washington, D.C., from 1900 to 1955, East Potomac Park Golf Course was racially segregated, and barred African Americans from using the course.
 In 1941, several black golfers attempted to play at East Potomac Park Golf Course, but were attacked by whites throwing stones and threatening them with more violence.
 African American golfers petitioned United States Secretary of the Interior Harold L. Ickes for permission to play at the course, which Ickes granted.
 In July, three black golfers (accompanied by six United States Marshals) played the course, but were jeered and threatened with assault.
 But with Ickes unable to provide such high levels of protection all the time, African American golfers rarely attempted to play there until the city's golf courses were desegregated in 1955.

-High schools around the D.C. area (such as Gonzaga College High School) practice at and sometimes host matches at East Potomac Golf Course.
+First Trump presidency

 In 2020, the National Park Service signed an agreement with National Links Trust to operate the course along with the two other courses located in DC.
 They will also work to redesign and rebuild both the White and Red courses, redesign the driving range, construct an 18-hole putting course and restore the clubhouse.

+Second Trump presidency

+At the end of 2025, the Trump administration prematurely terminated the lease agreement for this course and for the other two courses managed by the National Links Trust.
+In May 2026, Donald Trump proposed expanding the public course at East Potomac into an 18-hole professional course.
+He then committed to federal contracts, estimated at $20–$49 million, without notifying Congress.
+In September 2026, the administration awarded a contract to Vanasse Hangen Brustlin, Inc. to perform environmental and historic preservation compliance work.

 Clubhouse veranda of East Potomac Golf Links (2013).